propublica/sunlight-congress/source/legislators.md

 Find members of Congress by a `latitude` and `longitude`, or a `zip` code.
 There is no support for operators, ordering, or partial responses.

+At-large districts, which encompass an entire state, are assigned a district number of `0`.

 **By latitude/longitude**

 ```text